 The fund seeks small- and mid-cap companies—important portfolio diversifiers which have historically seen higher returns than large-cap stocks over time.

-Joel Tillinghast has over 27 years as manager of Fidelity Low-Priced Stock fund.
-Over his tenure Joel has demonstrated the power of active management by his strong relative performance against his benchmark.
+Joel Tillinghast has been manager of Fidelity Low-Priced Stock fund for nearly 30 years.
+Over his tenure, Joel has demonstrated the power of active management by his strong relative performance against his benchmark.

 Performance data shown represents past performance and is no guarantee of future results.
 Investment return and principal value will fluctuate, so investors may have a gain or loss when shares are sold.
 Current performance may be higher or lower than what is quoted, and investors should visit Fidelity.com/performance for most recent month-end performance.